Skip to main content

 • Have an emergency fund.
 Establish an emergency savings account to prepare for the unexpected.
 Consistently contributing to an emergency fund may prevent you from having to take out credit or increase your debt.
 Most experts say this fund should be three to six months’ worth of expenses.

 • Know your goals.
-Define what you’re saving money for, and how much you’re aiming to save.
+Define what you’re saving money for and how much you’re aiming to save.
 For example, maybe you are saving for three months of living expenses in case you lose your job.
 That attention to detail will help you in the long run.

 • Understand your deductibles.
 To use your insurance in the case of a car accident, storm, or medical procedure, you will first have to pay your deductible before insurance can chip in.

 • Be wary of additional fees.
 When you sign up for a bank account or debit or credit card, ensure you read the fine print in your contract.
-It’s important to understand what you’re signing and be aware of any potential late or withdrawal fees.
+It’s important to understand what you’re signing and to be aware of any potential late or withdrawal fees.

 • Don’t give up.
 Getting your finances in order is like riding a bike.
 Once you adopt some of these practices into your regular routine and consistently work on your plan, you will become a pro.